 Bubble.io offers exactly this.
 Have a read of this article, which shows you how you can determine what your app does.

 SEO is everything today.
 If you don’t rank then you’re dead.

 No Code tools or any online tool that deals with content on Google needs to have the facility of being SEO friendly.

 Wix got some serious flak for being super-hard to rank.
 Wix had a terrible URL structure and had no facility to add alt attributes.

 That said, other No Code tools probably learned a lesson from the past mistakes of others and ensured that they don’t face the ire of the SEO police.

-Bubble.io does not have any such issue and is SEO friendly.
+Bubble.io does not have any such issues and is SEO-friendly.